Haivision/srt/README.md

 ## For Windows:

+1. Prepare crypto library.

+OpenSSL, LibreSSL or MbedTLS can be used.
+Select one you like.

+a.
+Use OpenSSL binaries

-1. Please download and install OpenSSL for Windows.
+Please download and install OpenSSL for Windows.

 The 64-bit devel package can be downloaded from here: